-- Detailed review of the regulatory requirements, for example, any site specific or general conditions in Development Approvals/Consents (i.e. is the activity approved), EPL conditions, or other commitments made in management plans (e.g. MOP); - Can the design allow for deeper excavation as opposed to constructing a higher dam wall; - Survey and understand the surface and sub-soils, their erodibility, dispersive nature, silt-sand-clay content and risk of mobilisation; - Review the proposed work site drainage system to understand existing conditions and incorporate any existing drainage, catchments, watercourses or sensitive receiving environments into the plan and identify areas that can be diverted around the work area to minimise the volume of water to be managed; - Subject to the potential risk, superimpose the proposed activity layout over the area to identify any interactions with the existing drainage network, and identify the locations for site access, site facilities, stockpile areas, hardstand etc. and identify potential areas of non-disturbance and prepare a detailed construction drainage plan showing the water shed and drainage concentration across the work area; - Develop the proposed schedule of disturbance works and identify and design control techniques for all stages of the proposed activity;

-- Subject to the potential risk, undertake an assessment on the local receiving environment based on the risk of the activity and identify suitable controls for all stages of the activity; - Subject to the potential risk, undertake monitoring of all identified controls through all stages of the activity (e.g. geotechnical surveillance); and - Subject to the potential risk prepare ESC drawings for the Mobilisation, Construction and Post-construction phases of the activity, these drawings form part of the ESC Plan.
+- Detailed review of the regulatory requirements, for example, any site specific or general conditions in Development Approvals/Consents (i.e. is the activity approved), EPL conditions, or other commitments made in management plans (e.g. MOP/RMP); - Can the design allow for deeper excavation as opposed to constructing a higher dam wall?; - Survey and understand the surface and sub-soils, their erodibility, dispersive nature, silt-sand-clay content and risk of mobilisation; - Review the proposed work site drainage system to understand existing conditions and incorporate any existing drainage, catchments, watercourses or sensitive receiving environments into the plan and identify areas that can be diverted around the work area to minimise the volume of water to be managed; - Subject to the potential risk, superimpose the proposed activity layout over the area to identify any interactions with the existing drainage network, and identify the locations for site access, site facilities, stockpile areas, hardstand etc. and identify potential areas of non-disturbance and prepare a detailed construction drainage plan showing the water shed and drainage concentration across the work area; - Develop the proposed schedule of disturbance works and identify and design control techniques for all stages of the proposed activity; - Subject to the potential risk, undertake an assessment on the local receiving environment based on the risk of the activity and identify suitable controls for all stages of the activity; - Subject to the potential risk, undertake monitoring of all identified controls through all stages of the activity (e.g. geotechnical surveillance); and - Subject to the potential risk prepare ESC drawings for the Mobilisation, Construction and Post-construction phases of the activity, these drawings form part of the ESCIP.

-Table 4: Sediment Dam Risk Analysis

-Low Minor Moderate Significant Negligible or reversible environmental impact, no clean up required, no breach of regulations and no need to report incident (The likelihood of sediment laden water leaving the existing mine water system, if sediment dam fails, is Rare) Minor reversible environmental impact, <5 days to clean up, may result in fine and requirement to report incident (e.g. The likelihood of sediment laden water leaving the existing mine water system, if sediment dam fails, is Unlikely) Moderate revisable environmental impact (short term effect), < 1 month to clean up, may result in a fine or prosecution and requirement to report incident (e.g. The likelihood of sediment laden water leaving the existing mine water system, if sediment dam fails, is Possible) Significant environmental impact causing medium term harm, >12 months or more to clean up, significant legal issues resulting in fine and prosecution and requirement to report incident (e.g. The likelihood of sediment laden water leaving the existing mine water system, if sediment dam fails, is Likely) Further Ac tions/Controls Further Act ions/Controls Book concept design Built by competent op Supervised by WCPL Built to design; Confirm controls are in dam; Inspection of sedimen Section 7.0; lan; ent dam design requires Blue by competent person; erator; possible (ALARP); Detailed sediment dam detailed sediment dam detailed sediment dam detailed sediment dam detailed sediment operated Survey control; Built by competent operated Supervised by WCPL Proj Built to design with As Builing Confirm controls are in plated Monitor controls for effecting dam construction.
-Inspection of sediment for Section 7.0; Maintain sediment dam asteriation as reasonable possible Reconsider undertaking a reduce risk level; Built by competent operated Supervised by WCPL Proj Sediment dam requires detailed engineer, materiatic content, compaction and of surveillance testing), staggindependent engineer, sur at completion; Completion of Certificate of (example provided in Apple) engineer; Inspection of sediment for Section 7.0; risks are as low as reasonable esign by certified engineer; or; jects Engineer; It drawings at completion; ace prior to commissioning dam; weness through all task stages of performance as required by a required by Section 7.0 . ew controls to ensure risks are as e (ALARP); ctivity if additional controls cannot or;
+Table 9 Sediment Dam Risk Analysis Low Minor Moderate Significant Negligible or reversible environmental impact, no clean up required, no breach of regulations and no need to report incident (The likelihood of sediment laden water leaving the existing mine water system, if sediment dam fails, is Rare) Minor reversible environmental impact, <5 days to clean up, may result in fine and requirement to report incident (e.g. The likelihood of sediment laden water leaving the existing mine water system, if sediment dam fails, is Unlikely) Moderate revisable environmental impact (short term effect), < 1 month to clean up, may result in a fine or prosecution and requirement to report incident (e.g. The likelihood of sediment laden water leaving the existing mine water system, if sediment dam fails, is Possible) Significant environmental impact causing medium term harm, >12 months or more to clean up, significant legal issues resulting in fine and prosecution and requirement to report incident (e.g. The likelihood of sediment laden water leaving the existing mine water system, if sediment dam fails, is Likely) Further Ac tions/Controls Further Act ions/Controls Risk Activity Scores < Implement the ESCIP As a minimum, sedim Book concept design Built by competent op Supervised by WCPL Built to design Confirm controls are indam Inspection of sedimen required by Section 6 ent dam design requires Blue by competent person erator Projects Engineer n place prior to commissioning Risk Activity Scores 11 to Implement ESCIP Review controls to ensure possible (ALARP) Detailed sediment dam de Survey control Built by competent operate Supervised by WCPL Programment of Escholar Supervised Supe risks are as low as reasonable esign by certified engineer or ects Engineer.
+It drawings at completion ace prior to commissioning dam eveness through all task stages of em for performance as required by a required by Section 6.0 ew controls to ensure risks are as e (ALARP) ctivity if additional controls cannot or